mageni/.github/profile/README.md

 ### Free, forever free

 Mageni does not sells the open source software.
-This software is, and always will be, free and open source.
+This software is, and always will be, free and open source and is provided to you under the terms of the GPL license.

 <!--